mohammedhuzaif17/national_scaffolding/replit.md

 - Cuplock Dual Customization: Restored cuplock to include BOTH vertical AND ledger specifications as required customization features within single product - vertical section (size, cups, custom length) and ledger section (ledger size) both displayed in separate royal blue glass containers for clear visual separation, quantity dropdown extended to 1-100 range matching H-frames
 - Dropdown Scrollability: Added CSS styling for scrollable dropdowns with max-height 250px and custom royal gold scrollbar styling, verified all dropdowns across website show complete number ranges (no even-number-only dropdowns)
 - Cuplock Product Consolidation: Deleted separate "Cuplock Ledger System" product from database and renamed "Cuplock Vertical System" to "Cuplock System" - now there is only ONE cuplock product with both vertical and ledger customization options within its detail page
+- Customer Address Field: Added complete address field to User model and registration form - users now required to enter full address (Street, City, State, PIN) during registration, address is displayed in admin orders dashboard and included in email notifications for order fulfillment
+- Duplicate Transaction ID Prevention: Implemented transaction ID uniqueness validation - each transaction ID can only be used once, preventing fraud where users reuse the same payment screenshot for multiple orders.
+System checks database before accepting order and shows clear error message: "This Transaction ID has already been used.
+Each purchase requires a unique payment."

 ## User Preferences
 I prefer detailed explanations.